JordanRL/Fermat/docs/getting-started/using-factories.md

     [0 0 0]
     ```

-###### Matrices::onesMatrix(string $type, int $rows, int $columns)
+!!! signature "Matrices::onesMatrix(string $type, int $rows, int $columns)"
+    $type
+    :   The type (mutable or immutable) of **Matrix** to create

+    $rows
+    :   The number of rows the generated matrix should have

+    $columns
+    :   The number of columns the generated matrix should have

+    return
-This factory method returns an instance of the specified matrix type with the given dimensions where all values in the matrix are the number one.
+    :   An instance of the specified matrix type with the given dimensions where all values in the matrix are the number one

 !!! example "For Example"
     A ones matrix of two rows and three columns would look like: